The fallibility of equipartition magnetic field strengths from synchrotron emission using synthetically observed galaxies: Synthetic radio observations and Cosmic Ray Electron Models

 In order to probe how the equipartition assumption affects recovery of the magnetic field strengths when equipartition is not manifestly true, we prescribe a smooth distribution of CR electrons motivated by modeling of the Milky Way \citep{DrimmelSpergel2001, Page2007, Sun2008, Reissl2019}.
 In this second model of the CR electron distribution, the number density $n_\text{CR}$ is set following the CR1 model in \citet{Reissl2019}:

 We consider two cases for the magnitude of the CR density at the center of the galaxy, which sets the amplitude of the density distribution (Model Exp1 and Exp2).
 In the first case (Model Exp1), $n_\text{CR,0} = 1.74\times10^{-4}\, \text{e}^{-}\, \cc$, corresponding to the number density of CR electrons in the center of the Milky Way.
-This is obtained by extrapolating the measured CR number density in the Solar neighbourhood as determined in \citet{Sun2008} and \citet{Reissl2019}, based on GeV electron energy spectra from \citet{Barwick_1998} and \citet{Grimani}.
+This is obtained by extrapolating the measured CR number density in the Solar neighborhood as determined in \citet{Sun2008} and \citet{Reissl2019}, based on GeV electron energy spectra from \citet{Barwick_1998} and \citet{Grimani}.
 We select $R_\text{gal} = 8$ kpc and $h_\text{gal} = 1$ kpc to adjust the distribution to our simulated galaxy.
 This scale radius is also roughly consistent with the extent of the radiating CRs determined for the observed galaxy IC~342 with which we compare throughout \citep{GraveBeck1988}.
-While some observational studies have hinted at larger scale heights from synchrotron emission \citep{Krause2014, Krause2018_CHANG-ES}, we note that once a minimum $h_\text{gal}$ is surpassed, the total intensity is approximately insensitive to the choice of vertical scale, and is instead modulated by the vertical scale of the magnetic field.
+While some observational studies have hinted at larger scale heights from synchrotron emission \citep[where $h_{\rm gal} \geq h_{\rm syn}$;][]{Krause2014, Krause2018_CHANG-ES}, we note that once a minimum $h_\text{gal}$ is surpassed, the total intensity is approximately insensitive to the choice of vertical scale, and is instead modulated by the vertical scale of the magnetic field.
 This, and further details of the chosen scale height are discussed in Appendix B of \citet{tomography2024}.
 In our second case (Model Exp2), we set $n_\text{CR,0} = 1.74\times10^{-6}\, \text{e}^{-}\, \cc$, a factor of 10$^2$ lower than in Model Exp1.
 We keep all other values of the model prescribed CR distribution the same.
 We use this case to probe a lower regime of CR number densities.
 Such number densities are closer to the values yielded by the equipartition assumptions, but with the smoother distribution expected from a continued diffusion of CRs at galactic scales over the lifetime of a galaxy.
+We emphasize that these exponential models are intended as limiting cases: smooth distributions that do not assume or satisfy equipartition.
+Future work can expand such simple models by accounting for local variations such as enhancements due to star formation.